turboflakes/suno/README.md

 ### Change or Build your own **theme**

-The default `Suno Dark` theme and `Suno Light` are builtin, you can swap between them updating the configuration file.
+The `Suno Dark` and `Suno Light` themes are built-in, you can swap between them by updating the configuration file.

 To create your own **theme**, pick one of the ones available in the [/themes](https://github.com/turboflakes/suno/tree/main/themes) directory, copy and rename it, adjust the colors as you please.
 The filename will serve as the theme name.
 Under the **themes** section in the configuration file (see below), specify the new theme name and adjust the directory path as needed; It should point to the custom themes folder.